The easiest way to track Google Ad campaigns in Sugar CRM

 3. Provides cleaner data

-If you pass this raw UTM data into Sugar CRM and use it to find out how many leads your Google Ads campaigns have brought you, you’ll receive three different sources that you’d need to stitch together manually.
+If you pass this raw UTM data into Sugar CRM and try to use it to find out how many leads your Google Ads campaigns have brought you, you’ll receive three different sources that you’d need to stitch together manually.

 4. Records landing page data

 Do you want to know how many leads and customers your blog has generated?
-How about those in-depth content pieces you’ve spent hours working on?

 Wrap up